discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 [Courcelle's theorem](https://en.wikipedia.org/wiki/Courcelle%27s_theorem).
 It arises from the study of a new parameter called *twinwidth*.
-The paper developping the concept will appear at SODA next year, and is on the arxiv [here](https://arxiv.org/abs/2111.00282).
+The paper developing the concept will appear at SODA next year, and is on the arxiv [here](https://arxiv.org/abs/2111.00282).
 [Edouard Bonnet](https://perso.ens-lyon.fr/edouard.bonnet/)
 gave a talk on the topic at our